6. Dolphin – Phase 3#

 Dolphin expressions are as follows:

-• Integer and string literals.
+• Integer literals.

 • Boolean literals true and false.